goblinfactory/konsole/backlog.md

 - Add title to box drawing and window open.
 - Auto-documentation. (full api documentation)
 - Investigate if possible to print using native windows and Mac, Linux API's and switch out depending on platform detection, fallback to slower rendering.
+- remote windows, for running console service apps, with remote console input and-or output, to combine with docker support so I can quickly and easily remote run some code, and have a semi decent local UI (with menus etc) for my admin and server monitoring.
+-